-◆ Any doubt that the Chinese economy can be partially decoupled from the World economy should be resolved by an examination of the following three charts.
-Even though Chinese exports and imports fluctuate like those of all the other East Asian economies, the rate of growth of real GDP of the Chinese economy has been relatively stable compared to those of the other East Asian economies.
+Any doubt that the Chinese economy can be partially de-coupled from the world economy should be resolved by an examination of the following three charts.
+Even though Chinese exports and imports fluctuate like those of all other East Asian economies, the rate of growth of real GDP of the Chinese economy has been relatively stable compared to those of the other East Asian economies.
+Figure 59: Quarterly Growth Rates of Exports of Goods: Selected East Asian Economies

-Quarterly Rates of Growth of Exports of Goods: Selected East Asian Economies
+Figure 60: Quarterly Growth Rates of Imports of Goods: Selected East Asian Economies

-Quarterly Rates of Growth of Imports of Goods: Selected East Asian Economies
+Figure 61: Quarterly Rates of Growth of Real GDP: Selected East Asian Economies